Laurie Fendrich: Writing

 Fendrich's writing began with the publication of an essay in The Chronicle of Higher Education (1999) entitled, "Why Painting Still Matters," which later became the basis for a short book.
 Since then, she has regularly contributed to The Chronicle and for five years was a blogger for "Brainstorm", the Chronicles blog site that ran from 2007-2012.
 In addition, she has contributed essays and reviews to The Common Review.
 Her topics range from the role of art and artists in society, abstraction in contemporary art, art education, art criticism, and individual artists such as Picasso, Matisse and Anselm Kiefer.Fendrich, Laurie.
 "Beauty Myth?"
 ARTNews, January 2013.
 Retrieved October 12, 2018.Fendrich, Laurie.
 "A Pedagogical Straightjacket," The Chronicle of Higher Education, June 7, 2007.ARTPULSE Magazine.
 "Painting Pros and Cons.
 A Conversation Between Laurie Fendrich and Peter Plagens," Retrieved October 12, 2018.
 She also contributed an essay on the philosophy of painting to an anthology in honor of the political philosopher Thomas L. Pangle.
-Her exhibition catalogue essays include those for Judith Geichman, Don Gummer, and Doug Hilson.
+She has written exhibition catalogue essays for artists including Judith Geichman, Don Gummer and Doug Hilson.